-To ascertain whether one's blessed virtues are sufficient, observe the smoothness of one's practice: whether there are any hindrances; whether one can practice according to one's wishes, with ample time and conducive conditions; whether one can act autonomously in matters one wishes to undertake, free from restrictions; whether, when one resolves to uphold precepts, one can uphold them perfectly; whether, when one aspires to diligence, one can be diligent; whether, when one seeks to cultivate meditative concentration, there are no obstructive conditions; whether wisdom continuously increases; whether the Dharma one practices comes naturally and effortlessly; and whether, upon encountering profound teachings, one can endure and accept them, finding them delightful and willingly complying.
+To determine whether one's blessed virtues are sufficient, observe whether one's practice proceeds smoothly and without hindrances; whether one can cultivate according to one's will, with ample time and conducive environmental conditions; whether one can act autonomously in matters one wishes to undertake, free from restrictions; whether, when intending to uphold precepts, one can fulfill them perfectly; when aspiring to diligence, whether one can be diligent; when seeking to cultivate concentration, whether there are no obstructive conditions; whether wisdom continuously increases; whether the Dharma one practices feels natural and effortless; and when encountering profound teachings, whether one can endure them, feel joyful, and willingly comply.

 7